Tuscan White Bean Soup

-This Tuscan white bean soup is made in one pot, ready in 30 minutes and perfect for meal prep!
+This Tuscan white bean soup is made in one pot, easy to make and perfect for meal prep!
 It’s vegan, gluten free, full of protein and perfect with some rustic (gluten free!) bread for dipping.

 I feel like I probably say this about everything I’m sharing this Fall, but this Tuscan white bean soup is seriously going to be on repeat alllll season long.